Lakramar/Azure-Multi-stage-pipeline-using-YAML-file/README.md

-# Azure-Projects- Multi-stage pipeline using YAML file
+# Azure-Project- Multi-stage pipeline using YAML file

 ## This project will focus on how to use CI/CD Pipelines as Code with YAML for Azure Pipelines.